 Our EDR service is most successful where both parties are willing to participate and work towards an agreement.
 We can help you avoid a lengthy and potentially costly dispute if you are willing to work with our experienced staff to look for solutions you can both accept.

 When EDR can't help

 - The work is commercial or industrial building work.

-- The contract value is $3,300 or less (including labour, materials and GST) - excluding plumbing, drainage, gas fitting, termite management chemical system installation, building design and completed building inspections, which can be investigated regardless of the value and hydraulic design work valued over $1,100
+- The contract value is $3,300 or less (including labour, materials and GST) - excluding plumbing, drainage, gas fitting, chemical termite management system installation, building design, site classification, fire protection and completed building inspections, which can be investigated regardless of the value and hydraulic design work valued over $1,100

 - The contract has been terminated or completed

 - The contract is between two parties other than a home owner and a principal contractor

 - The contractor isn't responsible for the issue (e.g. natural disaster, lack of owner maintenance etc.)

 Is your site safe?

 Concerned about safety at your site?
 Health and safety is your responsibility.
 QBCC does not provide a ‘make safe’ service.
 If you have any immediate safety concerns, we recommend you take steps to mitigate any risk to occupants and visitors (e.g. restrict access to any unsafe areas).